Ann Cavoukian: Personal Health Information Protection Act

-On November 1, 2004, Personal Health Information Protection Act (PHIPA) took effect granting the province of Ontario its first health information privacy legislation where it will govern the collection, use and disclosure of personal health information.
-Cavoukian had been an advocate of this legislation since the IPC was first formed in 1987.
+On November 1, 2004, Personal Health Information Protection Act (PHIPA) took effect granting the province of Ontario its first health information privacy legislation governing the collection, use and disclosure of personal health information.
+Cavoukian had been an advocate of this legislation since the office of the IPC was first formed in 1987.

-The IPC is the oversight agency for the new law.
+The IPC became the oversight agency for the new law.
 As of November 1, 2004 patients who are denied access to their own personal health records, or who believe that their personal health information was collected, used or disclosed contrary to the new legislation, can complain to the IPC.

 During her tenure, Cavoukian issued eleven Health Orders under PHIPA.

 Privacy by Design

 Cavoukian created the concept of Privacy by Design.
-In 2010 the annual assembly of International Data Protection and Privacy Commissioners unanimously passed a resolution recognizing privacy by design as an essential component of fundamental privacy protection and it is a core part of the European Union GDPR regulations.
+In 2010 the annual assembly of International Data Protection and Privacy Commissioners unanimously passed a resolution recognizing privacy by design as an essential component of fundamental privacy protection.
+Privacy by design later became a core part of the European Union GDPR regulations.

 Toronto Transit Commission surveillance cameras

-In November 2007, the Toronto Transit Commission (TTC) announced plans to expand its video surveillance program which resulted in a formal complaint to Commissioner Cavoukian from Privacy International, a U.K.-based organization, citing concerns that the TTC's proposed expansion was a violation of privacy laws.
+In November 2007, the Toronto Transit Commission (TTC) announced plans to expand its video surveillance program, which resulted in a formal complaint to Commissioner Cavoukian from Privacy International, a U.K.-based organization, citing concerns that the TTC's proposed expansion was a violation of privacy laws.
 In response to this complaint, Cavoukian launched an investigation where she ruled that the TTC's expansion of its video surveillance system did not contravene any applicable privacy laws.
-As part of her investigation, she made 13 recommendations to the TTC, which have all been implemented, and she also encouraged the TTC to conduct a pilot project to test the use of a privacy-enhancing video surveillance technology, developed by researchers at the University of Toronto.
+As part of her investigation, she made 13 recommendations to the TTC, which were all implemented.
+She also encouraged the TTC to conduct a pilot project to test the use of a privacy-enhancing video surveillance technology developed by researchers at the University of Toronto.

 Recent Activity

 Cavoukian was awarded an honorary LL.D by the University of Guelph at the Fall 2014 convocation.

-She was hired by Ryerson University as a distinguished visiting professor after the end of her three terms as IPC.
-Cavoukian was appointed executive director of the Ryerson's Privacy and Big Data Institute in 2014.
+She was hired by Ryerson University (now Toronto Metropolitan University) as a distinguished visiting professor after the end of her three terms as IPC.
+Cavoukian was appointed executive director of the university's Privacy and Big Data Institute in 2014.

 Since 2017, Cavoukian has been the Distinguished Expert-in-Residence of the university's Privacy by Design Centre of Excellence.